Commercial Real Estate Tax Appeals

 Our experienced attorneys have achieved substantial tax savings for our clients.
 We represent not only businesses, secured lenders and individuals in property tax appeals, state tax litigation and real estate transaction planning, but also regularly represent municipalities in defending valuation appeals.
 We also negotiate tax credit and other incentive packages with state and local governmental entities.

 We represent owners of industrial, commercial, investment and residential property including retail, manufacturing, warehouse, office, and research and development facilities.
 We also represent taxpayer tenants and mortgage lenders involved with these types of properties.

 What We Do

-Our Real Estate Tax Appeal Practice Group attorneys are careful to file an appeal only when reasonably warranted.
+Our Commercial Real Estate Tax Appeals Practice Group attorneys are careful to file an appeal only when reasonably warranted.
 They do not risk the consequences of a property valuation increase by inviting a municipality to put a property under a microscope unless there is a compelling argument for property tax relief.
 The appeal process, while detailed and complex, is designed to minimize the effort of the client.

 Property valuation and real estate assessment levies can be complicated.
 If the taxpayer is not well-versed in the concepts and processes applicable to the determination of property value, they often have no way of knowing if the assessment is fair.
 To fully understand how assessments are calculated requires correctly applying ratios that factor into equalized market values.